 Asus chose a spectacular display that has virtually no weaknesses.

 Simply put, this is a bright, high-contrast display.
 I love it as a writer, because of blacks that stand out boldly from white backgrounds and incredibly wide and accurate colors.
 This is a display that would make any creative professional happy.
 Whether you look at it objectively through a colorimeter or subjectively for whatever task you desire — including bingeing video, which is a real treat — this is one superior display.

 Audio via the two downward-firing speakers was clear with little distortion at top volume.The speakers could get fairly loud with nice highs and mids, although bass was lacking (unsurprisingly).
-You’ll want to put on a pair of headphones for music and serious bingeing, but for casual YouTube and Netflix, the audio is more than good enough.
+You’ll want to put on a pair of

 The ZenBook Flip S inherits the same keyboard that Asus used in the ZenBook 14 UX425, and it’s a great choice.
 There’s plenty of travel, ample key spacing and size, and a light mechanism with a bottoming action that’s crisp and precise.
 My favorite keyboards remain the MacBook’s Magic Keyboard, and the one HP uses in the Spectre line (and the latest Envy 15), but the ZenBook Flip S comes in close behind.

 The touchpad is large and wide, and it incorporates Asus’ NumberPad 2.0, which turns the touchpad into an LED-lit numeric keyboard.
 You toggle it on with a long press on a button in the right-hand corner and change brightness using a button in the left-hand corner.
 It works well, and turning the NumberPad on does not interfere with using the touchpad as a touchpad.
 If you enter a lot of numbers, then you’ll appreciate the feature.